OpenTranslationBible/open-bible/en-GB/17.Esther/md/esther-06.md

 ## Esther 6:7

-So Haman said to the king, “For the man whom the king wishes to honour,
+So Haman replied to the king, “For the individual whom the king desires to honour,

 ## Esther 6:8